google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Adds support for StageVideo.
 To enable it set clip.accelerated to true.
 - Tries to reload two times if the stream is not initially found.
 Also does 3 connection attempts if the connection fails with RTMP.
 - Support for FMS slow motion
+- Added onPlayStatus clip event handler on NetStreamClient.
+- Added new clip events for stream switching onSwitchFailed and onSwitchComplete

 3.2.7
 -----